-The unappropriated retained earnings of the Parent Company is restricted in the amount of P67,093 million in 2021, 2020 and 2019, representing the cost of common shares held in treasury.
+The unappropriated retained earnings of the Parent Company is restricted in the amount of P67,093 million in 2022, 2021 and 2020, representing the cost of common shares held in treasury.

-The unappropriated retained earnings of the Group include the accumulated earnings in subsidiaries and equity in net earnings of associates and joint ventures not available for declaration as dividends until declared by the respective investees.
+The unappropriated retained earnings of the Group includes the accumulated earnings in subsidiaries and equity in net earnings of associates and joint ventures not available for declaration as dividends until declared by the respective investees.